ZACKHADD/Data_Codes_Steps/Overview Subjects/Snowflake/Cricket Analytics Project.md

 ![{017E7732-D127-4650-A468-795CADCE4BAB}](https://github.com/user-attachments/assets/8e6170f2-e59a-42e6-a8a6-c55618e44a56)

 Now that we explored our data we need to load in our land schema.
+In our case data is already an external storage so we will use **COPY INTO** directly.
+But imagine another scenario where data is in a local storage such as a on premise server ?!

+#### Scenario of local data (on premise server):

-We can do this usinf **snowsight (the UI) but it doesn't support bulk loading** so we will need the **SNOWSQL CLI**
+We can do this using **snowsight (the UI) but it doesn't support bulk loading** so we will need the **SNOWSQL CLI**

 After installing it we run our terminal and we verify that it recognises the CLI :